Office of the United States Trade Representative, Executive Office of the President.

-The Office of the United States Trade Representative (USTR) negotiates directly with foreign governments to conclude trade agreements, and resolve trade disputes, and participates in global trade policy organizations.
+The Office of the United States Trade Representative (USTR) negotiates directly with foreign governments to conclude trade agreements, resolve trade disputes, and participate in global trade policy organizations.
 USTR consults with governments, business groups, legislators, and public interest groups to obtain their views on trade issues and explain the President's trade policy positions.
 The general functions of USTR, as provided by statute, are to develop and coordinate international trade and direct investment policy, advise and assist the President, represent the United States in international trade negotiations, and provide policy guidance to federal agencies on international trade matters.
-The United States Trade Representative, a cabinet officer, serves as a vice chairman of the Overseas Private Investment Corporation, a Board member of the Millennium Challenge Corporation, a non-voting member of the Export-Import Bank, and a member of the National Advisory Council on International Monetary and Financial Policies.
+The United States Trade Representative, a cabinet officer, serves as a Vice Chairman of the Overseas Private Investment Corporation, a Board member of the Millennium Challenge Corporation, a non-voting member of the Export-Import Bank, and a member of the National Advisory Council on International Monetary and Financial Policies.

 USTR's main office is located in Washington, DC.
 It also maintains a mission in Geneva, Switzerland.
-Start Printed Page 35064

 USTR's publicly accessible records are available through USTR's public reading room or its Web site.
 USTR also provides records to individual requesters in response to FOIA requests.
 USTR generally withholds predecisional, deliberative documents and classified trade negotiating and policy documents under 5 U.S.C.
 552(b).